 Lime: Using lime and or lime zest will add light acidity to the drink.
 But more importantly, it is used to marry all the ingredients together and thicken the milk that was added, making the drink ultra-creamy and rich.

-Rum or Vodka: Last step but completely optional but is only added to add some oomph to the drink.
+Rum or Vodka: Last step but completely optional, is only added to add some oomph to the drink.

 How To Make Haitian Cremas?